-Police officers committed misconduct in 35% of exoneration cases since 1989, according to a recent report by the National Registry of Exonerations.
+Police officers committed misconduct in nearly 37% of exoneration cases since 1989, according to a recent report by the National Registry of Exonerations.
 When such abuse and misconduct goes unchecked, it not only leads to wrongful convictions, but also contributes to the needless loss of lives in the U.S., as we’ve seen in the case of George Floyd.

 Why we need transparency and accountability